aptech/docs/docs/CR-getnamef.rst

 ::

     file = getGAUSSHome()$+ "examples/freqdata.dat";
-    //Open the dataset
+    // Open the dataset
     open f = ^file for read;

-    //Create a string array with the variable names from the
+    // Create a string array with the variable names from the
-    //dataset
+    // dataset
     y = getnamef(f);

-    //Check which variables are character and which are numeric t = vartypef(f);
+    // Check which variables are character and which are numeric t = vartypef(f);

     print y;